 Food is another everyday expense that significantly impacts the overall cost of living in an area.
 For example, in Tennessee, the average single adult spends an average of $3,214 on food annually or roughly $267 per month.
 A family of four spends $9,305 on average, which equates to $775 per month.

 The nationwide average annual food cost is roughly $3,240 for a single adult and $9,354 for a family of four.
-Keep in mind, these figures are estimated by foods that were picked up at the local grocery store and have been entirely prepared in the home.
+Keep in mind, that these figures are estimated by foods that were picked up at the local grocery store and have been entirely prepared in the home.
 So if cooking isn’t quite your thing, you’ll also want to budget for other additional food costs.

 Something else to plan for when shopping for food or shopping, in general, is state sales tax.
 Tennessee is known for having the highest average sales tax, ranging from 8.5% to 9.75%, depending on the county in which you’re shopping.
 Although the base state sales tax is 7%, counties impose extra rates that range from 1.5% to 2.75%.